This post may contain affiliate links and I earn from qualifying purchases. For more information, feel free to check out my affiliate disclosure.

 Christmas food in Brazil

-As a family-oriented holiday, Christmas in Brazil is basically the gathering of all family members under one roof to have fun and eat a lot together.
+Unlike New Year’s Eve, Christmas in Brazil is a family-oriented holiday where we gather with all family members under one roof to have fun and eat a lot together.

 Our Christmas dinner, or in Portuguese “Ceia de Natal”, is served on the evening of December 24 accompanied by lots of music.